phoebusliang/ember-table-addon/packaging/README.md

 ## Installation

-Add a bower dependency on ember-widgets and include
+Add a bower dependency on ember-table and include
 ```
-bower_components/ember-widgets/packaging/dist/ember-widgets.js
+bower_components/ember-table/packaging/dist/ember-table.js
 ```
 in your app.